A Summer's Tale: Themes

-Other typically Rohmerian themes present here include the ideas of self-deception and coincidence, especially applied to a protagonist who does something unexpected while waiting for someone else, and then has to make a difficult choice.
-Gaspard came to Dinard to wait for Léna, but he develops a close friendship with Margot and has a romance with Solène.
+Other typically Rohmerian themes include self-deception and coincidence, especially applied to a protagonist who does something unexpected while waiting for someone else and then has to make a difficult choice.
+Gaspard came to Dinard to wait for Léna but develops a friendship with Margot and a romance with Solène.
 When Léna unexpectedly appears, Gaspard is caught in a trap of his own making.
 To Solène, Gaspard downplays his relationship with Léna.
-When Solène or Léna show him kindness, Gaspard effusively praises them to Margot.
+When Solène or Léna shows him kindness, Gaspard effusively praises them to Margot.
 And when they fight, Gaspard becomes extremely pessimistic about their prospects.
-Margot speaks for the viewer when she says that she fails to understand Gaspard: is he passively trying to keep his romantic interests by pleasing them, or is he a cunning game-player with a plan?
-Is he deceiving these women, or is he deceiving himself?
+Margot says she does not understand Gaspard: is he passively trying to keep his romantic interests by pleasing them, or is he a cunning game-player?
+Is he deceiving the women or himself?
 And who is the substitute for whom?
-The answers to these questions are left open to the viewer's interpretation.
+The answers to these questions are left open.
+The dialogue, written by Rohmer, shows "a complicated mixture of innocence, impulsiveness and calculation".